35 N. Pennsylvania Street,

 1 person favorited this theater

 Opened on 14th February 1921 as Loew’s State Theatre.
 It was designed by architect Thomas Lamb, with architectural firm Rubush & Hunter acting as supervising architects.
 Seating was provided for 1,420 in the orchestra, 100 in the boxes, 108 in the loges and 920 in the balcony.
 It was equipped with a Moller 3 manual organ.
-It was re-named Loew’s Palace Theatre from 3rd March 1928.
+It was remodelled to the plans of Leon Fleischman of architectural firm Lamb & Fleishman and re-named Loew’s Palace Theatre from 3rd March 1928.
 By 1941 it was known as Loew’s Theatre.

 Loew’s Theatre was closed on 12th April 1970.